Thurn-und-Taxis Post: German-Austrian Postal Association

 In 1847, a German postal conference met in Dresden which resulted in the establishment of the German-Austrian Postal Association.
 The association came into force on 1 July 1850.
 On 6 April 1850, the Thurn-und-Taxis Post joined the German-Austrian Postal Association, which was greeted with negative reactions from the government of the Kingdom of Prussia.
-Above all, Otto von Bismarck, as a representative of the German Confederation in Frankfurt am Main, was disparaged.
+Above all, Otto von Bismarck, as a representative to the German Confederation in Frankfurt am Main, disparaged it.

 Beginning on 1 January 1852, the Thurn-und-Taxis Post postage stamp was available in two variants: Kreuzer and Groschen.

 The end of the Thurn-und-Taxis Post

 After the Prussian victory in the Austro-Prussian War, the Prussians occupied the Free City of Frankfurt and the Thurn-und-Taxis Post's headquarters.
 The Thurn-und-Taxis Post transferred its postal system contracts to the Prussian state for the sum of three million Thaler after a contract was signed and ratified on 28 January 1867.
 The handover of control of the postal system took place on 1 July 1867.
 The last Post Director General of the Thurn-und-Taxis Post in Frankfurt was Eduard von Schele zu Schelenburg.